 In addition to our core team, we have a contracted network of trained assessors available to undertake assessments.

-The Board of Directors oversees and steers the Fair Tax Mark’s development.
+The Board of Directors oversees and steers the Fair Tax Foundation’s development.
 Board members may sometimes work on the scheme on a part-time basis when staff workloads are excessive or a particular expertise is needed.

 Rob Harrison – Chair

 Rob Harrison is the consultancy manager and a director of Ethical Consumer Research Association (ECRA).
 Rob was one of three founder directors of ECRA in 1987.

 Since that date he has worked as a consultant to NGOs (including Oxfam, Friends of the Earth and Greenpeace) on engaging consumers in their campaigns, as an advisor to government departments (including those in the Belgium, Austria and Brazil) on encouraging the use of ethical consumption and procurement for social and environmental goals, as a consultant to consumer organisations (including groups in Spain and Hungary) on researching the CSR performance of companies, and to companies (including the Co-operative Bank and Lush Cosmetics) on developing world-leading ethical policies and implementing them in practice.

 He has also been an editor of Ethical Consumer magazine since its inception in 1989.
 In addition Rob has spoken widely in the press, on radio and on TV, and also to universities and campaign groups around the world on the importance of facilitating ethical consumption.

 Chris Harrop OBE